mozilla/addon-sdk/packages/addon-kit/docs/tabs.md

 @property {Tab}

 The currently active tab in this list.
 This property can be set to a `tab` object, which will focus that tab.
-If this is a list of all tabs setting this property will focus parent window and bring the tab to the foreground.
+If this is a list of all tabs, setting this property will focus the parent window and bring the tab to the foreground.

 **Example**